 In manufacturing, for instance, cameras can be trained to spot wear and tear in real-time – preventing potentially costly malfunctions.
 In site security, machine vision-equipped cameras can automatically sound the alarm at the first sign of suspicious activity.

 Logistics operators can access external traffic or weather data streams to help with route planning.
-And e-commerce companies use real-time data to cross-sell and up-sell more products to customers.
+And e-commerce companies use data to cross-sell and up-sell more products to customers.

 Many companies are using real-time analytics as a powerful tool to track customers’ browsing and predict their intentions – enabling them to deliver the right message at the right time.
 Vizlib’s value-added products for Qlik Sense can help those companies supercharge their real-time analytics.